Emzzy241/ToDo-List/README.md

-ALL THE MANUAL TESTS I DID FOR MY APPLICATION
+## ALL THE MANUAL TESTS FOR MY APPLICATION